Generalizing to Unseen Domains: A Survey on Domain Generalization: Discussion

 \subsubsection{Interpretable domain generalization}

 Disentanglement-based DG methods decompose a feature into domain-invariant/shared and domain-specific parts, which provide some interpretation to DG.
 For other categories of methods, there is still a lack of deep understanding of the semantics or characteristics of learned features in DG models.
+For example, how to relate the results of the approach with the input feature space.
+How close are current methods to provide this level of interpretability?
 Causality~\citep{liu2021learning} may be one promising tool to understand \dg networks and provide interpretations.